-In District 2, meanwhile, incumbent John Sawyer won his fourth City Council election, receiving 59 percent of the votes with all of the precincts counted.
-Councilman Lee Pierce had 40.8 percent of the votes to represent the southeastern district that includes the Bennett Valley, Kawana Springs and Doyle Park neighborhoods.
+In District 2, meanwhile, incumbent John Sawyer was on track to win his fourth City Council election, receiving 61.2 percent of the votes with half of the precincts tallied.
+Sawyer was way ahead of former Councilman Lee Pierce, who had 38.6 percent of the votes to represent the southeastern district that includes the Bennett Valley, Kawana Springs and Doyle Park neighborhoods.

 Sawyer, a fourth-generation Santa Rosan who owned the now-shuttered Sawyer’s News business downtown, was first elected to the council in 2004 and is its first openly gay member.

 “Very pleased,” Sawyer said of the results.
 “We’ve got a lot on our plate coming up in the next few years.”

 In the third council race of this year’s election, Councilman Tom Schwedhelm was re-elected Tuesday after running unopposed in District 6.
 Schwedhelm, a retired Santa Rosa police chief, will represent Coffey Park - another neighborhood devastated by the October 2017 wildfires - and other parts of the northwestern section of the city.

 District 4 drew the most attention and controversy as the city made its first venture into district elections.

 The race was ripe for competition after Santa Rosa Mayor Chris Coursey, who lives in the district, decided not to run.
 Coursey later backed Fleming, as did the Sierra Club and the North Bay Labor Council, among others.